AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

    |User name|**Student**|
    |Password|**Please use your personal password created in Lab 02 > Exercise 1 > Task 1 > Step 9.**|

     >**Note**: Verify that the Remote Desktop connection was successful.
-At this point you have confirmed you can connect via Remote Desktop to myVMMgmt.
+At this point you have confirmed you can connect via Remote Desktop to myVMMgmtXX.

 4. In the Azure portal, navigate to the **myVMWebXX** virtual machine blade.